strongbox/strongbox-docs/docs/developer-guide/metadata/maven-metadata.md

 ## What is stored in the Maven metadata?

 The `maven-metadata.xml` file is a place where Maven stores basic information about artifacts.
-It can contain useful data such as, for example:
+It can contain useful data such as:

 - Which timestamped artifact file represents the current `SNAPSHOT` artifact
 - What the latest deployed version of an artifact is